 Or even more confusingly:

 Don’t write what you know!

-The reason why Artemis stimulated this age-old debate is because; while I didn’t think Weir’s prose was anything to get excited about, his ability to use subjects he’s passionate about (and knows) and turn them into something thrilling and believable was astounding.
+The reason why Artemis stimulated this age-old debate is because; while I didn’t think Weir’s prose was great, his ability to use subjects he knows and turn them into something believable was astounding.

-Yet the antics of protagonist Jazz Bashara take place in the year 2080 and on the moon, clearly two things that Weir has never experienced, or in other words, has never known.
+Yet the antics of protagonist Jazz Bashara take place in the year 2080 and on the moon, clearly two things that Weir has never experienced.
 A startling contradiction n’est-ce pas?

 It was clear that something interesting was going on.

-I decided to look in every book and article I could find on the question of: ‘should you write what you know?’ to see what authors and academics believed, the time they were writing in as well as the context in which they offered their opinion.
+I decided to research this topic in depth to see what famous authors believed, the time they were writing as well as the context in which they offered their opinion.

-I then drew up two columns in which to place the opposing arguments (my own conclusions) to try and make some sense of the question.
+I then drew up two columns to try and make some sense of it.
 The first was:

 Why we should write what we know